This guide will help you find the locations where you can find the paint codes of your Lexus.

 Although your Lexus check engine light can be triggered by something as simple as a loose gas cap, it can also indicate a more dangerous engine problem, emissions, and even transmission problem.

-It's important to take the time to find out what's really going on.
+It's important to take the time to find out what's going on.

-How is the Lexus check engine light diagnoses?
+How is the Lexus check engine light diagnosis?

-You'll need read the codes with an OBD2 scanner or take the vehicle to a professional, who will hook up a diagnostic tool to get a reading of what has been detected.
-The tool will give a reading of one or several different codes that could be the possible issue.
+You'll need to read the codes with an OBD2 scanner or take the vehicle to a professional, who will hook up a diagnostic tool to read what has been detected.
+The tool will give a reading of one or several different codes that could be a possible issue.

 How often does the check engine light come on?

 Lexus vehicles are designed to be above average in performance and durability.
 However, that doesn't mean that they will never have any issues.
 The check engine light could come on at any time, and there is no telling how often it could happen.
 But if you take regular care of your car and get routine checkups, it should help keep your car functioning properly and reduce the risk of the light being triggered.